-Welcome to PEAKS Studio

-Thank you for using PEAKS Studio.
-The most accurate, sensitive, easy-to-use software package for complete proteomics analysis.

-Activate PEAKS Studio with a trial or purchased license key

-By entering the license key, the features of PEAKS Studio will be activated and the software will be ready for use.

-Register to get a free trial license key

-By completing the online registration form, a trial license key will be sent to you via email.
-You will also gain access to free email and phone supports during the trial period.

-Use PEAKS Studio as a viewer

-PEAKS Studio can be used as a viewer without activation.
-Take advantage of the advanced user interface provided in PEAKS Studio to share results with colleagues and collaborators.

-Activate PEAKS Studio manually
+- Welcom e to PEAKS Studio × e to PEAKS Studio or using PEAKS Studio.
+The most accurate, sensitive, easy-to-use softwa analysis. are package for com plete Activate PEAKS Studio with a trial or purchased license key By entering the license key, the features of PEAKS Studio will be a will be ready for use. ctivated and d the sof tware Register to get a free trial license key By completing the online registration form, a trial license key will You will also gain access to free email and phone supports during · mail.
+Viewer Use PEAKS Studio as a viewer PEAKS Studio can be used as a viewer without activation.
+Take ad user interface provided in PEAKS Studio to share results with colle - 1 Activate PE AKS Studio manual ly.